SamPetering/viachicago-dash/README.md

 install dependencies: `pnpm i`

-inside `.clasp.json`, replace `scriptId` with the project's apps script id
+inside `.clasp.json`, replace `scriptId` with the apps script id for the project
 - (found in Your Google Sheet > Extensions > Apps Script > Project Settings > IDs > Script ID)

 authorize clasp with your google account: `clasp login`